21 Cancer-Fighting Foods To Naturally Lower Your Risk Of Breast & Lung Cancer

 Bottom line on eating to prevent cancer.

 These widely available cancer-fighting foods contain nutrients and phytochemicals that have been shown to help fight or prevent the development of cancer.
 However, your overall diet matters way more than the consumption of a few individual foods from the above lists.
-A good first step to bolster your body's cancer-fighting potential: Start eliminating pro-inflammatory foods that are high in sugars and/or refined carbohydrates.
-Then start layering in the good stuff—whole, minimally processed foods with a variety of colorful fruits and veggies (aim for at least five servings of fruits and veggies daily) and as many of the picks above as possible.
-Variety is your friend!
+A good first step to bolster your body's cancer-fighting potential: start eliminating pro-inflammatory foods that are high in sugars and/or refined carbohydrates.
+Then layer in the good stuff—whole, minimally processed foods with a variety of colorful fruits and veggies (aim for at least five servings of fruits and veggies daily), highlighting the specific options outlined above.
+Remember that variety is your friend!

 Of course, don't simply use these cancer-fighting foods as a substitute for medical care.
 If you currently have cancer, ask your doctor if any particular foods might interfere with your treatment plan.